Key Takeaways

 HIP-2: Hyperliquidity (single-sided, programmatic)

-To bootstrap early liquidity on the order book, HIP-2 introduces Hyperliquidity: a fully on-chain, operator-less strategy (in the chain’s transition logic) that updates every ≥3s and guarantees a ~0.3% spread across its price ladder while allowing any other maker to join alongside it.
+To bootstrap early liquidity on the order book, HIP-2 introduces Hyperliquidity: a fully on-chain, operator-less strategy (in the chain’s transition logic) that updates every 3 seconds or more and guarantees a roughly 0.3% spread across its price ladder while allowing any other maker to join alongside it.
 It’s currently available for USDC spot pairs.

 HIP-3 pushes perpetual listings toward permissionless creation by builders, guarded by stake-based accountability (500k HYPE requirement) and validator-driven slashing for abusive behaviour, turning Hyperliquid from a single DEX into a market factory that others can extend.